Barry Truax: Academic career

 Barry Truax's academic career at Simon Fraser University began in 1973 and spanned several decades until his retirement in 2015.
 He held positions in both the School of Communication and the School for the Contemporary Arts where he helped establish the Music program and taught courses in acoustic communication and electroacoustic composition, with a specialization in soundscape composition.
 Truax supervised numerous students and other composers, such as Hildegard Westerkamp, Paul Dolden, and Arne Eigenfeldt.

 In 1999 he received the Award for Teaching Excellence from Simon Fraser University.
 After his retirement, Truax served as the Edgard Varèse Guest Professor at the Technical University, Berlin (2015–16) and as a guest composer at the BEAST Festival in Birmingham (2016).
 He also taught online webinar courses in sound and audio, as well as soundscape composition.

 He is a founding member of the International Confederation of Electroacoustic Music, the World Forum for Acoustic Ecology, and the Canadian Electroacoustic Community to which he was appointed Patron in 2024.
 In 1985, he established the Cambridge Street record label, which specializes in computer and electronic music, and hosted the 1985 International Computer Music Conference in Vancouver.
 He and his partner, Dr. Guenther Krueger, also established Glenfraser Endowments at both SFU and Concordia University, Montreal to support students in sound studies and electroacoustic composition.

+He was made a Member of the Order of Canada on December 31, 2025.